-The incidence of PH in the setting of obstructive sleep apnea, a common condition, is less than 20% and is generally mild.
+The incidence of PH in the setting of obstructive sleep apnea, a common condition, is less than 20 percent and is generally mild.
 Some patients have severe PH in conjunction with sleep apnea, which may be unrelated.
 It is recommended that the sleep apnea and the PH be treated as coexisting problems.

 Chronic Thromboembolic Pulmonary Hypertension

 Pulmonary thromboembolism (blood clot in the lung) is a common condition and can occur in otherwise healthy individuals.
 Some patients may have an underlying predisposition to forming blood clots as well.
 Most patients treated for acute pulmonary thromboembolism with anticoagulants (blood thinners) do not develop chronic PH.
 However, some patients have impaired ability to dissolve the clots, which leads to chronic obstruction of the pulmonary arteries and PH.
 Because the initial pulmonary thromboembolism may go undetected or untreated, many of these patients are misdiagnosed with PAH.
 This is the only potentially curable form of PH.
 Pulmonary endarterectomy (PEA) is an operation where the clots are surgically removed, which restores the blood flow and lowers the pulmonary artery pressures.
 With successful surgery, patients often recover to a point that they no longer have any symptoms and live without related problems for decades.

 Sarcoidosis (a disease that causes scarring in many organs of the body) can produce PH as a result of fibrosis of the lung or direct involvement of the pulmonary arteries.
 Consequently, patients with sarcoidosis who present with progressive breathlessness and PH need a thorough evaluation.
 There is a subset of patients with sarcoidosis and severe PH that exhibit a favorable response to approved therapies.